Chapter in this post:

 If you want to format a drive under macOS, the best way to do this is to use the hard disk utility, which serves as a pre-installed system tool for managing hard disks, sticks and more.
 You can find the program as follows:

-Open Finder -> Open the "Applications" folder -> Open the "Utilities" folder -> select "Disk Utility"
+Finder open -> open "Applications" folder -> open "Utilities" folder -> select "Disk Utility".

 On the screenshot above you can see other file systems that are displayed, for example, when formatting a USB stick.
 For their regular use, however, you can ignore the many options and limit yourself to the three main options mentioned.
 If you have more specific plans and need the right system for the management of data and files, then you probably already know that - so this post cannot teach you anything further;)